KlaBier/klabier.github.io/_posts/2023-01-07-GetSecretInfos.md

 ---
-title: "The Challange with Client Secrets in Azure AD"
+title: "The Challenge with Client Secrets in Azure AD"
 author: Klaus Bierschenk
 date: 2023-01-07T09:00:32